OWASP/railsgoat/README.md

 ## Capybara Tests

 RailsGoat now includes a set of failing Capybara RSpecs, each one indicating that a separate vulnerability exists in the application.
 To run them, you first need to install [PhantomJS](https://github.com/jonleighton/poltergeist#installing-phantomjs) (version 2.1.1 has been tested in Dev and on Travis CI), which is required by the Poltergeist Capybara driver.
-Upon installation, simply run the following rake task:
+Upon installation, simply run the following task:

 ```
-$ rake training
+$ rails training
 ```

 To run just one spec:

 ```
-$ rake training SPEC=spec/vulnerabilities/sql_injection_spec.rb
+$ rails training SPEC=spec/vulnerabilities/sql_injection_spec.rb
 ```

 NOTE: As vulnerabilities are fixed in the application, these specs will not change to `passing`, but to `pending`.